aminalvandi98/asredaneshtask/README.md

 # asredaneshtask

 This project is made with spring boot.

+### Database
 Database h2 is also used.
-username and password is set: "admin"
+username and password for database is set: "admin"